alhint/commonplace/_posts/health/2016-09-26-longevity-may-contradict-other-pursuits.md

 ---
-title: "Pursuit of size and strength"
+title: "Longevity may contradict other pursuits"
 created_at: "2016-09-26"
 attribution: "Dominic D’Agostino"
 publication: "The Tim Ferriss Show"